virtusize/integration_android/README.md

 ### Git Hooks

 Ensure to setup the `pre-push` git hooks after cloning the repo.
-Git hook will run `ktlint` and tests on every push automatically.
+Git hook will run `ktlint`, validate fonts and run tests on every push automatically.
 ```sh
 ./gradlew installGitHooks
 ```